fakegeekhaha/ninewealth_web/README.md

 [![Build Status](https://travis-ci.org/Seedstars/django-react-redux-base.svg?branch=master)](https://travis-ci.org/Seedstars/django-react-redux-base)

-# Django React/Redux Base Project
+# NineWealth Web: Django React/Redux Base Project

 This repository includes a boilerplate project used for all Seedstars Labs applications.
 It uses Django as backend and React as frontend.